Key Takeaways

 With numerous advancements in air conditioner technologies, you might be forgiven if you get confused by all the complex names and symbols on your air conditioner remote control.
 Unless you are very particular about your home environment, or you have read the manual, chances are you will only be aware of the heating and cooling modes of your air conditioner.

-Currently air conditioner remote controls are equipped with a number of features for your convenience.
-Apart from the standard cool modes, fan speeds, vane control etc., there are many more symbols that can be extremely confusing!
+Currently, air conditioner remote controls are equipped with a number of features for your convenience.
+Apart from the standard cool modes, fan speeds, vane control, etc., many more symbols can be extremely confusing!
 Yet, learning about them can greatly help in maintaining the perfect home temperature.

-In this blog post, we will run over a few of the AC modes that are often found on an AC remote, along with other modern features that your unit might possess.
+In this blog post, we will run through a few of the AC modes commonly found on an AC remote, along with other modern features your unit might have.
 Plus some tips on making your AC smart!

-Bear in mind that there are literally hundreds of AC manufacturers in the world, with dozens of remotes offered by every manufacturer.
+Bear in mind that there are literally hundreds of AC manufacturers worldwide, each offering dozens of remotes.
 Each air conditioner remote control comes with its own technical jargon and patented names.
 Even though most of them use common functions, the exact labeling may vary.
-Hence, it wouldn’t be possible to cover each and every function offered by each manufacturer, or else this blog would turn into a thesis, and no one wants to read that!
+Hence, it wouldn’t be possible to cover each function offered by each manufacturer, or else this blog would turn into a thesis, and no one wants to read that!

 With this little disclaimer, let’s dive right into it.